 Type of code Use of code Code number National classification codes Every qualification is assigned to a national classification code indicating the subject area to which it belongs.
 Centres should be aware that students who enter for more than one GCSE qualification with the same classification code will have only one grade (the highest) counted for the purpose of the school and college performance tables.
-2210 National Qualifications Each qualification title is allocated a National Qualifications Framework (NQF) code.
+2210 National Qualifications E ach qualification title is allocated a National Qualifications Framework (NQF) code.
 The QN for the qualification in this publication is: Framework (NQF) codes The National Qualifications Framework (NQF) code is known as a Qualification Number (QN).
 This is the code that features in the DfE Section 96 and on the LARA as being eligible for 16-18 and 19+ funding, and is to be used for all qualification funding purposes.
 The QN is the number that will appear on the student's final certification documentation.
-GCSE - 500/7916/5 Cash-in codes The cash-in code is used as an entry code to aggregate the student's scores to obtain the overall grade for the qualification.
-Centres will need to use the entry codes only when claiming students' qualification.
-GCSE - 1MA0 Entry codes The entry codes are used to: enter a student for assessment aggregate the student's paper scores to obtain the overall grade for the qualification.
-Please refer to the Edexcel UK Information Manual, available on our website. (www.edexcel.com)
+GCSE - 500/7886/0 Unit codes Each unit is assigned a unit code.
+This unit code is used as an entry code to indicate that a student Unit 1F - 5MB1F wishes to take the assessment for that unit.
+Centres Unit 1H - 5MB1H will need to use the entry codes only when entering students for their examination.
+Unit 2F - 5MB2F Unit 2H - 5MB2H Unit 3F - 5MB3F Unit 3H - 5MB3H Cash-in codes The cash-in code is used as an entry code to aggregate the student's unit scores to obtain the overall grade for the qualification.
+Centres will need to use the entry codes only when claiming students' qualifications.
+GCSE - 2MB01 Entry codes The entry codes are used to: Please refer to the Edexcel enter a student for the assessment of a unit UK Information Manual, available on the Edexcel • aggregate the student's unit scores to obtain the overall grade for the qualification. website.